OpenLiberty/ci.gradle/docs/installLiberty.md

 | [wlp-kernel](https://repo1.maven.org/maven2/com/ibm/websphere/appserver/runtime/wlp-kernel/) | 17.0.0.2, 17.0.0.1, 16.0.0.4, 16.0.0.3, 16.0.0.2, 8.5.5.9, 8.5.5.8 | Liberty runtime kernel. |
 | [wlp-osgi](https://repo1.maven.org/maven2/com/ibm/websphere/appserver/runtime/wlp-osgi/) | 17.0.0.2, 17.0.0.1, 16.0.0.4, 16.0.0.3, 16.0.0.2, 8.5.5.9, 8.5.5.8 | Liberty runtime with features that support OSGi applications. |
 | [wlp-microProfile1](https://repo1.maven.org/maven2/com/ibm/websphere/appserver/runtime/wlp-microProfile1/) | 17.0.0.2, 17.0.0.1, 16.0.0.4, 16.0.0.3 | Liberty with features for a MicroProfile runtime. |

+The `group` value for all the artifacts listed above is `com.ibm.websphere.appserver.runtime`.

 ### Installing your upgrade license
 To upgrade the runtime license, the Liberty license JAR file, which is available to download from IBM Fix Central or the Passport Advantage website, must be installed into a local repository or a protected internal repository.
 After successful installation, add your license artifact to your Liberty block in your `build.gradle` file to upgrade the license during the `installLiberty` task.